Meet the cast of ITV’s Belgravia - TheNewsTrace

 Richard Goulding performs Oliver Trenchard

 Who’s Oliver Trenchard?
-A baby at the begin of the collection and son of James and Anne, grown-up Oliver is entitled and believes whole-heartedly in his superiority, however shouldn’t be ready to work for a residing.
+A toddler at the begin of the collection and son of James and Anne, grown-up Oliver is entitled and believes whole-heartedly in his superiority, however will not be ready to work for a dwelling.
 He’s married to Susan, a petulant social climber.

 The place have I seen Richard Goulding earlier than?
-The actor is greatest identified for enjoying Prince Harry in each King Charles III and in the satirical present The Windsors.
-He’s additionally starred in Brexit: The Uncivil Battle (as Boris Johnson), Island of Goals, Contemporary Meat, Me Earlier than You, and extra not too long ago in ITV’s real-life crime drama White Home Farm.
+The actor is finest identified for taking part in Prince Harry in each King Charles III and in the satirical present The Windsors.
+He’s additionally starred in Brexit: The Uncivil Conflict (as Boris Johnson), Island of Desires, Contemporary Meat, Me Earlier than You, and extra not too long ago in ITV’s real-life crime drama White Home Farm.

 Alice Eve performs Susan Trenchard